hpgavin/HPGdaac/README.md

 Since realtime calculations often involve user-specified constants, (like a feedback gain, for example) values for up to 16 constants may be specified.
 See documentation in the Realtime Feedback Control section, below.

+Nearly simultaneous writes to the DAC8532 (2 channel, 16 bit) digital-to-analog converter and reads from the ADS1256 (8 channel, 24 bit) enable input-output tests using **HPGdaac**.
+One or two user-specified D/A data files contain D/A time series.
-Since input-output tests are often of interest, the input to the system being tested may be specified in a file.
-The WaveShare HPADDA hardware implements a DAC8532 (2 channel, 16 bit, 5 Volt) digital-to-analog converter so two analog signals may be output with **HPGdaac**.
-A digital value of 0 corresponds to an output voltage of 0 and a digital value of (2<sup>16</sup>-1) (65535) corresponds to an output voltage of +5.000 volts.
+In these files, an integer value of 0 corresponds to an output voltage of 0 and an integer  value of (2<sup>16</sup>-1) (65535) corresponds to an output voltage of +5.000 volts.
 The output voltage increment is 5/(2<sup>16</sup>-1), about 0.2 milli-volts.
-Typical input sequences for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussian noise, and an impulse,  Command-line programs to create such sequences are available from the [HPGdaac-xtra](https://www.github.com/hpgavin/HPGdaac-xtra) github repository.
-These programs generate D-to-A files of integer data with values from 0 to 65535.
-It is convenient to save these files in a separate directory, e.g., `DA-files`.
+Typical time series for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussian noise, and an impulse,  Command-line programs to write such time series data files are provided in the [HPGdaac-xtra](https://www.github.com/hpgavin/HPGdaac-xtra) github repository.
+Is implied by the example *test configuration file* above, it is convenient to save these files in a separate directory, e.g., `DA-files`.

 ### Sensor configuration file